As the Andes Disappeared by Caroline Dawson, translated by Anita Anand

 $23.00

-Caroline is seven when her family flees Pinochet’s regime, leaving Chile for Montreal on Christmas Eve, 1986.
-She fears Santa won’t find them on the plane but wakes to find a new Barbie at her side, her mother preserving the holiday even amidst persecution and turmoil.
-It’s a symbol of care repeated throughout the relocation as her parents work tirelessly to provide the family with a new vision of the future.
+Caroline is seven years old when her family flees Pinochet’s regime, leaving Chile for Montreal on Christmas Eve, 1986.
+She fears Santa won’t find them on the plane but wakes to find a new doll at her side, her mother preserving the holiday even amidst persecution and turmoil.
+This symbol of care is repeated throughout their relocation as her parents work tirelessly to provide the family with a new vision of the future.

-Once in Canada, Caroline accompanies her parents as they clean banks at night; she experiences racist micro-aggressions at school, discovers Québécois popular culture, and explores her love of reading and writing in French.
-Slowly, the Andean peaks disappear from her drawings.
-As her family increases their wealth and status—moving to a better apartment every six months in Montreal’s working-class east-end neighbourhood and then a house in the suburbs—the fracture between her parents’ identity and her own grows.
-When Caroline realizes an apartment she’s partying in is one her mother cleans, the division between her parents’ life and her own becomes explicitly clear.
+Once in Canada, Caroline accompanies her parents as they clean banks at night.
+She experiences racist microaggressions at school, discovers Québécois popular culture, and explores her love of reading and writing in French.
+Slowly, the Andean peaks disappear from Caroline’s drawings and a fracture between her parents’ identity and her own begins to grow.

 This expansive coming-of-age autobiographical novel probes the plurality of identity, elucidating the interwoven complexities of immigrating to a new country.
 As the Andes Disappeared tenderly reflects the journey of millions and is a beautiful ode to family commitment and the importance of home—however layered that may be.